-Master's degree students registered at the 11th week of a semester for courses/master's thesis/professional project necessary to complete their degree program graduation requirements may participate in commencement at the end of that semester, unless the college/school notifies the Office of the Registrar that graduation will be delayed because of lack of progress on the thesis/project.
+Master's degree students registered at the 13th week of a semester for courses/master's thesis/professional project necessary to complete their degree program graduation requirements may participate in commencement at the end of that semester, unless the college/school notifies the Office of the Registrar that graduation will be delayed because of lack of progress on the thesis/project.

-PhD degree students registered at the 11th week of a semester for their dissertation may participate in commencement at the end of that semester, provided they have successfully completed all their degree program requirements, including earning a P grade on their dissertation.
-Students whose dissertation passing grade is awarded past the 11th week of the semester may participate in the subsequent commencement ceremony.
+PhD degree students registered at the 13th week of a semester for their dissertation may participate in commencement at the end of that semester, provided they have successfully completed all their degree program requirements, including earning a P grade on their dissertation.
+Students whose dissertation passing grade is awarded past the 13th week of the semester may participate in the subsequent commencement ceremony.

-Students who do not wish to participate in the commencement exercises of their semester of graduation must complete the Absentia Form, which is available at www.aus.edu/registration/forms or www.aus.edu/commencement.
+Students who do not wish to participate in the commencement exercises of their semester of graduation must inform the Office of the Registrar within the deadlines communicated by the office.